Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

   - Click **Create repository from template** to create your copy of this repository.

 After your repository is created, [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 >Note: If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [configuring Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files.

-## Create the resource group and resources
+## Provision Azure resources

-Developing Custom Speech models with the CI/CD pipeline requires an Azure Resource Group, under which an Azure Speech Resource and an Azure Storage Account must be created.
+Developing Custom Speech models requires an Azure Resource Group with an Azure Speech Resource and an Azure Storage Account.
 To create these resources, click the Deploy to Azure button below:

 **TEMPORARY:** URL behind this button is temporary while the repo is private.
 REMOVE THIS MESSAGE and change URL to correct target when this goes public.